globalmovementclub/globalmovementclub/doc/README.md

-GrandMasterCoin Core 0.7.6
+GlobalMovementClub Core 0.7.6
 =====================

-This is the official reference wallet for GrandMasterCoin digital currency and comprises the backbone of the GrandMasterCoin peer-to-peer network.
-You can [download GrandMasterCoin Core](https://gmastercoin.com/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for GlobalMovementClub digital currency and comprises the backbone of the GlobalMovementClub peer-to-peer network.
+You can [download GlobalMovementClub Core](https://globalmovement.club/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run GrandMasterCoin on your native platform.
+The following are some helpful notes on how to run GlobalMovementClub on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/grandmastercoin-qt` (GUI) or
+- `bin/globalmovementclub-qt` (GUI) or
-- `bin/grandmastercoind` (headless)
+- `bin/gmcd` (headless)

 ### Windows

-Unpack the files into a directory, and then run grandmastercoin-qt.exe.
+Unpack the files into a directory, and then run globalmovementclub-qt.exe.

 ### OS X

-Drag GrandMasterCoin-Qt to your applications folder, and then run GrandMasterCoin-Qt.
+Drag GlobalMovementClub-Qt to your applications folder, and then run GlobalMovementClub-Qt.

 Building
 ---------------------
-The following are developer notes on how to build GrandMasterCoin Core on your native platform.
+The following are developer notes on how to build GlobalMovementClub Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)